mcci-catena/Catena-Sketches/README.md

 with different sensor configurations.

 # Required Libraries
+A number of libraries are required by this code. `catena4450m101_sensor1` contains a Bash script [`git-boot.sh`](https://github.com/mcci-catena/Catena4410-Sketches/blob/master/catena4450m101_sensor/git-boot.sh) that can be used to download all the libraries, using a simple database stored in [`git-repos.dat`](https://github.com/mcci-catena/Catena4410-Sketches/blob/master/catena4450m101_sensor/git-repos.dat).
 * [MCCI's Fork of Adafruit's ArduinoCore-SAMD](https://github.com/mcci-catena/ArduinoCore-samd) has the minor changes needed to update the millisecond clock after resuming from deep sleep.
 These changes are important because some softawre depends on this to track real time.
 * [MCCI's Fork of the RTCZero library](https://github.com/mcci-catena/RTCZero) has the somewhat more substantial changes needed to allow the various processor sleep modes to be accessed, and to allow for some debuggging of the sleep mode chosen.
 * [MCCI's Catena 4410 (and other) library](https://github.com/mcci-catena/Catena4410-Arduino-Library) has a hierarchical way of representing the hardware we're running on.
 It starts with a SAMD21, then adds successively more-specific objects.